 Any organizational change that involves technology could be considered a digital transformation.
 That means digital transformation examples can cover a wide range of industries and address a variety of challenges.

-While not all digital transformations go as intended, for this post, we’re focusing on some interesting and successful digital transformation examples, each of which solved a unique problem along with the right change management tool leveraged to tackle any issue.
+While not all digital transformations go as intended, for this post, we’re focusing on some interesting and successful digital transformation examples.
+Each of these solved a unique problem and adapted to digital transformation trends by leveraging the right change management tools to tackle any issue.

 Introducing new software, apps, or any other tech solution is effective only if your end-users understand how it functions.
-The following digital transformations focused on improving user experience through digital training.
+The following digital transformation examples are focused on improving user experience through digital training.

 Corrigo’s SaaS-based facility management software (FMS) has a large user base that continues to grow.
 Getting customers up to speed on the system was a significant obstacle, so they turned to the digital adoption platform, Whatfix, to simplify user training.